Mark Iacono: Restaurant business

 Prior to starting Lucali, Iacono worked in construction and focused on granite and marble fabrication.
 Iacono rented out a candy store he frequented in his youth located on Henry St in Brooklyn.
 Iacono wanted to keep a local pizzeria.
-Other than his grandmother, Iacono said that Domenico "Dom" DeMarco of Di Fara Pizza was another inspiration for him.
-He watched Dom take pizza to the next level.
-Iacono says when he started the restaurant with no experience, never having made a pizza in his life.
+Other than his grandmother, Iacono said that Domenico "Dom" DeMarco of Di Fara Pizza was another inspiration for him, watching Dom take pizza to the next level.
+Iacono says when he started the restaurant he had no experience in the food industry, never having made a pizza in his life.

 In 2011, Iacono was involved in a knife fight with ex-con and mobster Batista "Benny" Geritano.
 The fight was rumored to be over a shakedown from the mob wanting a cut of Iacono's profits.
 The altercation occurred at Joe's Superette, an old-fashioned store located at the corner of Carroll and Smith street.

 Iacono has starred in multiple shows including Netflix's Ugly Delicious, The Pizza Show and Munchies.
 He has appeared a few times with pizzaiolo Frank Pinello.
 One of his favorite Italian comfort foods is the English muffin pizza.